Erik-k/bash_scripts/README.md

 This program was made by M. Hirsch and curls a public website to get the user's outward-facing IP.

 checkIP
-Also by M. Hirsch, it uses sendmail to email an account whenever a device's IP is changed.
-Put this in a crontab with: crontab -e
+Also originally by M. Hirsch, it uses sendmail to email an account whenever a device's IP is changed.
+I have modified it to work from a residential IP address where Comcast blocks common email ports.
+The modifications let it use an existing Gmail account to send the emails.
+Usage:
+Put this in a crontab with:
+crontab -e

 and then at the top add: